odoe/esri-clusterfeaturelayer/README.md

 * Option to add a [Font](https://developers.arcgis.com/javascript/jsapi/font-amd.html) for the Clusters [TextSymbol](https://developers.arcgis.com/javascript/jsapi/textsymbol-amd.html).
 Default is `10pt` and `Arial`.
 * A `zoomOnClick` option that will zoom the map 1 zoom level on the clicked cluster graphic.
+* Has a `MODE_SNAPSHOT` that will cache all features in the service for increased performance.
+Refresh the layer using `updateClusters()`.
 * Has an `outFields` option for the Features returned.
 * Has an option to use the services default renderer for single features.
 * And more, check source for more options.